 In September 2015, the FASB issued ASU No. 2015-16, Simplifying the Accounting for Measurement-Period Adjustments ("ASU 2015-16").
 ASU 2015-16 removes the requirement to retrospectively account for adjustments made to provisional amounts recognized in a business combination.
 Rather, those adjustments are to be recognized by the acquirer in the reporting period in which the adjustment amounts are determined.
-A reporting entity is also required to disclose, in the reporting period in which the adjustment amounts are recorded, the effect on earnings of changes in depreciation, amortization, or other income effects, as a result of the change to provisional amounts, calculated as if the accounting had been completed at the acquisition date.
+A reporting entity is also required to disclose, in the reporting period in which the adjustment amounts, calculated as if the accounting had been completed at the acquisition date.
 In addition, the reporting periods if the adjustment to provisional amounts had been recognized as of the acquisition date.
 ASU 2015-16 was effective for public business entities in annual and interim periods beginning after December 15, 2015.
 ASU 2015-16 should be applied prospectively to adjustments for provisional amounts that occur after the effective date, with earlier application permitted for financial statements that have not been issued.
 The Company adopted ASU 2015-16 effective January 1, 2016 and it did not have a material impact on the Company's consolidated statements of operations and financial position.